Chanaresuchus

+A second proposed species, C. ischigualastensis, was named in 2012 from the late Carnian-age Ischigualasto Formation, was briefly assigned to Chanaresuchus before being moved to its own genus Pseudochampsa in 2014.
+C. bonapartei has been reported from the Santa Maria Formation in Brazil, but the Brazilian fossils were given their own genus Kuruxuchampsa in 2023.

 Description

 Chanaresuchus has a low, elongate skull that is characteristic of proterochampsians.
 The skull is quite broad posteriorly with a narrow snout, varying in length from around 165mm to 260mm in the largest individuals.
 The nares are slit-like and positioned away from the tip of the rostrum, farther up the skull.
 The premaxilla is slightly down-curved.
 The skull table is highly ornamented in larger specimens, with the dermal bones well sculptured.
 The palate of Chanaresuchus has two elongate choanae.
 Two small openings anterior to the choanae may be anterior palatine foramina that could have been used for access to vomeronasal organs.
 The secondary palate formed between these two sets of openings may have been an adaptation for breathing through the snout while underwater.

 Unlike other proterochampsians and early archosaurs, Chanaresuchus had little body armor.
 The only osteoderms found are small and scale-like, forming a single row down the back.
 They run from the neck to the hip, ending at the last presacral vertebra.
 They most likely continue down the tail, although tail osteoderms are not preserved in any specimens.
 There are roughly three osteoderms overlying each vertebra.

 The foot of Chanaresuchus differs from other related archosaurs in that the inner toes are inlarged, whereas other primitive archosaurs retain a more symmetrical pattern.
 The first digit is reduced but robust, the second digit is the thickest, and the third digit is the longest, although somewhat slender in comparison to the others.
 The fourth digit is very slim and the fifth consists of only a metatarsal spur.